LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-validation/validation-controller.rst.txt

 - The ``name`` field must contain between 3 and 20 characters, and
 - The ``description`` field may be empty, but may contain no more than 500 characters.

-With these rules in place, conceptually, the flow of our controller code should look more like this:
+With these rules in place, conceptually, the flow of our controller code should look more like the following:

-The flow of this request can be described like this:

 #.
 Server receives ``POST`` request
 #.
 Server creates ``newEvent`` object using request parameters